-As demonstrated in the plots below, the model does not struggle with any of these tasks, rapidly adjusting to the requirement and starting to generate compounds in the appropriate molecular weight range.
+As demonstrated in the plots on Figure 15, the model does not struggle with any of these tasks, rapidly adjusting to the requirement and starting to generate compounds in the appropriate molecular weight range.
 Similarly, the validity of the proposed output is consistently over 90 %.
 These experiments clearly show that the use cases of the decorator model include working with scaffolds of varying numbers of attachment points.

 Figure 15: Satisfying weight requirements for varying number of attachment points.
+Both models are capable of proposing valid compounds of required molecular weights.